Polskig/Group5-KJME/door-light/README.md

 Check your board by going to Arduino.cc > Libraries > Firmata.
 Upload the Firmata code to your board through the online editor.

-### HELLO, WORLD! ###
+### HELLO, WORLD!
+Installation for Johnny five ###

-After installing this great thing, the magic happens in the strobe.js.
-If you've installed the required modules in the correct file, the demo should be ready to go.
+After installing this great thing, the magic happens in the selected file you've put your code in, meaning:

-The strobe.js file I mentioned above is a file where you write your script to the board.
-You need to create it yourself!
+If you've installed the required modules in the correct file (npm install) (first level) and in public (npm install johnny-five), the demo should be ready to go.

-Create a js file and name it strobe.js.
-It should be located at first level directly in the file.
+The code for this project is written in app.js.
+In terminal, please navigate to the public folder.

  Make sure the board is plugged into your host machine.
 Now, in your terminal, type or paste the following:

- node strobe.js
+ node app.js

  You'll get feedback through the terminal, and on the webpage you should be able to try it with some cross device websocketin'!.